 Maintain healthy, dense turf that can compete and prevent weed establishment.

 Hand pulling or using an appropriate weeding tool are the primary means of mechanical weed control.
 Hand pulling is difficult in lawns because of its creeping growth pattern but can slow the spread.
 This is a viable option at the beginning of an infestation and on young weeds.
 Hand pulling when the soil is moist makes the task easier.

 Chemical treatment in lawns

-If you chose this option, spot treat weeds with a liquid, selective, postemergent, broadleaf weed killerapplied when weeds are actively growing.
-Look for a product with one or more of the following active ingredients: 2, 4-D, MCPP(mecoprop), Dicamba* or Triclopyr.
+If you choose this option, spot treat weeds with a liquid, selective, postemergent, broadleaf weed killer applied when weeds are actively growing.
+Look for a product with one or more of the following active ingredients: 2, 4-D, MCPP(mecoprop), Dicamba*, or Triclopyr.

 *Do not spray herbicides containing dicamba over the root zone of trees and shrubs.
 Roots can absorb the product possibly causing plant damage.
 Refer to the product label for precautions.